 Countdown timers and inventory counts

-Display inventory counts when stock drops below a threshold that matters for your products — perhaps 50 units for fast-movers or 10 for premium items.
-Add countdown timers for fixed-date promotions like “Early bird pricing ends November 28.”
+Display inventory counts when stock drops below a threshold that matters for your products, like 50 units for fast-movers or 10 for premium items.
+Add countdown timers for fixed-date promotions, such as “Early bird pricing ends November 26” (the day before Black Friday 2026).

 Segment your customers